 AssemblyInformationalVersionAttributeto specify the version:

-NuGet will pick up this value instead of the one specified in the
+NuGet picks up this value instead of the one specified in the

 A stable package release cannot have a pre-release dependency.
-This avoids accidentally installing a potentially unstable releases.
+This avoids accidentally installing potentially unstable releases.

-When you’re ready to release a stable version, just remove the suffix and the package will take precedence over any pre-release versions.
+When you’re ready to release a stable version, just remove the suffix and the package takes precedence over any pre-release versions.
+Again, see Package versioning.